Configure E2E Test in L3 Switching Environment

 Subnet mask is 255.255.255.252 for point-to-point /30 network.

-Examples 1: For the first server (connected to the lowest numbered switch port facing Gaudi servers) connected to the first leaf switch, the IP address is assigned to the NIC in Gaudi module 0 for ply0 as 10.(208+0).(0).(1+0x4)/30 = 10.208.0.1/30.
+For the first server, which is connected to the lowest-numbered switch port facing the Gaudi servers and attached to the first leaf switch, the IP address is assigned to the NIC ply0 on Gaudi module 0 using the following formula: 10.(208+0).(0).(1+0x4)/30 = 10.208.0.1/30.

-Examples 2: For the second server connected to the second leaf switch, the IP address is assigned to the NIC in Gaudi module 2 for ply1 as 10.(208+1).(1).(1+10x4)/30 = 10.209.1.41/30.
-Here, port_seq_id is 10 because this is the second server connected to the switch whose first 8 Gaudis facing interfaces are connected to the first server.
-This NIC is in Gaudi module 2, so 8+2 = 10.
+For the second server, which is connected to the second leaf switch, the IP address is assigned to the NIC ply1 in Gaudi module 2 using the following formula: 10.(208+1).(1).(1+10x4)/30 = 10.209.1.41/30.
+The port_seq_id is 10 because the first server is connected to the first eight Gaudi-facing interfaces on this switch, and the current NIC is in Gaudi module 2, resulting in 8+2 = 10.

-1. Pull the gateway MAC address which is the MAC address of the connected switch.
+4. Pull the gateway MAC address which is the MAC address of the connected switch.
 It can be pulled either from the switch or the lldpctl showneighbor command on the server.

 Priority Flow Control (PFC)